 The Mansion Bar is the swankiest place to spend happy hour.

 Ruins boasts tacos, tequila, and live music.
 Courtesy of Ruins

 Dishes at Royal 38 range from lobster corn fritters to chicken schnitzel.
 (Courtesy of Royal 38)

 There are several signature cocktails on the Royal 38 menu, as well as the option for a tableside cocktail cart.
 (Courtesy of Royal 38)

 The Library bar in The Warwick hotel actually looks like a library.

-Midnight Rambler has reopened with a whole new cocktail menu.
+Midnight Rambler reopened in 2021 with a whole new cocktail menu.
 (Photography by Mei-Chun Jau)

 Don't miss the Vietnamese bites at Cosmo's Bar and Lounge.
 (Courtesy)

 Sometimes, all you need is a good, stiff drink.
 But when a beloved Dallas cocktail bar also happens to have the best food, it’s a true game-changer.
 Dinner and drinks all in one?
 Done.